hashicorp/nomad/website/source/docs/agent/config.html.md

     reachable from all server nodes.
 It is not required that clients can reach this address.

-* `checks_use_advertise`: By default, Nomad will use the configured bind address as the target for its consul checks.
-This boolean option allows you to request that the advertise address be used instead.

 * `consul`: The `consul` configuration block changes how Nomad interacts with Consul.
 Nomad can automatically advertise Nomad services via Consul, and can automatically bootstrap itself using Consul.
 For more details see the [`consul`